sporksmith/objgraph/README.md

 We could use `Arc`, but this would introduce a lot of new costly atomic operations.

 Here we encode Shadow's original safety model into Rust's type system.
-Each host in Shadow becomes a `crate::Root`.
-Reference counting is done with `crate::RootedRc`, which is functionally an `Rc`, but has runtime checks to ensure that the reference count is only ever manipulated with the owning `Root`'s lock held.
-We mark `crate::RootedRc` as `Send` and `Sync`, allowing it to be sent across threads.

-We should be able to similarly implement `RootedRefCell` to allow us to do `RefCell`-like borrow tracking without atomic operations, while retaining `Send` and `Sync`.
+Shadow's host lock is replaced with a `crate::Root`, which can be locked.
+Instances of `crate::rc::RootedRc` and `crate::refcell::RootedRefCell` are associated with a `Root`, and require the caller to prove they hold that `Root`'s lock; this allows them to avoid having to perform any additional atomic operations.

 ## Performance And Send/Sync